Fariusz/Fariusz/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Radosław Loth and I'm an Junior Software Engineer.
-I'm from Poland living in Katowice and currently working for Cognizant Technology Solutions and study IT on Silesian University of Technology.
+I'm from Poland living in Katowice and I study IT on Silesian University of Technology.

 ![](https://komarev.com/ghpvc/?username=Fariusz)